grgsferry/fsw-challenge-5/readme.md

 ## What's new in this chapter?

-- JSON based registered user database & subscribed user database
+- JSON based registered user database & subscribed email database
 - Signup page and Login page
 - Email subscribe for Newsletter
 - Hosted app on NodeJS + ExpressJS localhost server